-Many champions and mentors familiarise themselves with these resources in advance of their Dojo and then apply this knowledge to their sessions.
+Many champions and mentors familiarise themselves with some of these resources in advance of their first Dojo session and then apply their new knowledge at the Dojo.

 Find skilled mentors

-You can actively seek technically skilled mentors to support you in your Dojo.
-The more mentors you have, the more your ninjas will benefit from a wide range of skill sets.
-You can find suggestions for sourcing mentors in this article here.
-For sourcing skilled mentors, good places to start are local IT colleges / universities, and tech companies.
+You can actively recruit technically skilled mentors to support you in your Dojo.
+Good places to start are local IT colleges/universities and tech companies.
+The more mentors with a wide range of skill sets you have, the more your Ninjas will benefit.
+You can find more suggestions for sourcing mentors in this article here.

-A good approach when planning the content of a Dojo is to keep it quite simple in the beginning.
-You will be surprised at what you can pick up after a few exercises.
-What we usually find is that the ninjas progress very quickly and often end up teaching themselves after a few sessions!
+A good approach when planning the content of your Dojo is to keep it quite simple in the beginning.
+You’ll pick up skills within a few sessions, and we usually find that most Ninjas progress very quickly and start teaching themselves soon enough!

 See this article here for more instructions on how to set up a Dojo.